nicolasVr/documentation_v2/docs/Utilisateur/Billetterie/41 Intégration.md

 ### Attention :

-Toutes les urls contenant le mot "embed" sont à utiliser uniquement dans un "iframe".
+All urls containing the word "embed" are to be used only in an "iframe".
 </details>